artefactory/train-fastai-custom-aiplatform/README.md

     - A spm.model file corresponding to the sentencepiece tokenizer used by the model You will be able to specify if you want to use a backward model to train your classifier if it's available (which is usually more efficient).
 English LM being already handled by Fastai, no pretrained LM is necessary for this language.

+If your architecture in your bucket is different than the Drive's, you can modify the scheme of your files path in trainer/fastai_config.py

 - Define global variables
   - BUCKET_NAME: The name of your bucket in GCS (e.g "my_bucket")
   - PROJECT_ID: The name of your GCP Project, accessible by doing: